 In recent years, the Ontario government has made a commitment to digital inclusion and equity.
 The Province’s Digital Action Plan stresses that people who are “traditionally marginalized or excluded,” have access to digital technologies.
 In Canada, there are programs that aim to address this issue, most notably the Broadband Fund launched in 2019 by the Canadian Radio-Television and Telecommunications Commission (CRTC).
-The fund provides grants to improve broadband infrastructure and access to high-speed internet for those without it.
-However, programs like this are sometimes limited by short project durations and unstable funding.
-For instance, the Broadband Fund, is funded by mandatory contributions made by telecom companies with a revenue of at least $10 million a year.
+The fund provides grants to improve broadband infrastructure and access to high-speed internet for those without and is funded by mandatory contributions made by telecom companies with a revenue of at least $10 million a year.
 However, the fund is meant to serve residents of rural and remote communities with limited access to internet.
 The fund does not address the needs of moderate and low-income urban residents, who struggle with paying their bills or who have limited access to computers.

 Non-profit organizations like the Digital Justice Lab and ACORN have been advocating for reliable and fast internet access for all incomes and levels of technological literacy for years, recommending $10 highspeed internet plans for low-income households.
 Private telecom companies like Rogers, have launched initiatives to provide low-income households with affordable internet at the speeds and download capacities recommended by the Canadian Radio and Telecommunications Commission (CRTC), however, these initiatives are voluntary, and may not match level of need, especially during times of unprecedented internet reliance, like we are facing now.